YipengHu/label-reg/README.md

 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/volume_mr.jpg "MR Image Volume") The catch is that the MR imaging is difficult and expensive to use _during_ those procedures.
 For examples, they are susceptible to metal instruments and require longer imaging time (you might need to wait half hour to get full multi-parametric sequences to reliably find where the tumour is), so they are usually only available _before_ the procedure.
 If the MR image can be spatially aligned with the ultrasound image in real-time, all the information can then be "registered" from the MR to the ultrasound images, very useful during the ultrasound-guided procedures.
 It sounds like a good solution, but it turned out to be a very difficult problem, stimulating a decade-long research topic.
 The [journal article][Hu2018a] provides many references and examples describing the detailed difficulties and attempted solutions.
 This tutorial describes an alternative using deep learning method.
 The main advantage is the resulting registration between the 3D data is fast (several 3D registrations in one second), fully-automated and easy-to-implement.

+In this set-up, the ultrasound images will be considered as the _fixed image_, while the MR image will be the _moving image_.
+It is only a practical choice to avoid unecessary extrapolation, such that, when warping, the intensities from the image with larger field-of-view (usually the case of MR) can be re-sampled at the (ultrasound) image coordinates that cover smaller field-of-view.

 ### <a name="section1-1"></a>Example Data
 Due to medical data restrictions, this tutorial uses some fake (fewer and smaller) data to mimic those from the prostate imaging application.
 You can download these by clicking the following link: